-Refer to note 2 - Summary of significant accounting policies, note 3 - Critical accounting estimates and judgments, and note 16 - Financial risks and fair value, to the consolidated financial statements.
+Refer to note 2 - Summary of significant accounting policies, note 3 - Critical accounting estimates and judgments and note 16 - Financial risks and fair value to the consolidated financial statements.

-As at December 31, 2020, the Company's investment portfolio included \$3,880,017 thousand of equity investments and other holdings measured at fair value through profit or loss, which included \$215,526 thousand of level 3 debt and equity securities (the Securities) for which quoted prices or observable inputs were not available.
-Management uses valuation techniques, including comparable company approach, backsolve option pricing models and recent transactions to determine the fair value of the Securities.
-In the determination of the fair value of these Securities, management applied significant judgment, including the selection of appropriate valuation techniques and the use of significant unobservable inputs in those techniques, such as: earnings before interest, tax and amortization (EBITA) multiples, EBITA estimates and revenue estimates for Securities valued using the comparable company approach and expected volatilities for Securities valued using the backsolve option pricing model.
+As at December 31, 2021, the Company's investment portfolio included \$6,272,837,000 of equity investments and other holdings measured at fair value through profit or loss, which included \$281,462,000 of level 3 debt and equity securities (the Securities) for which quoted prices or observable inputs were not available.
+Management uses valuation techniques, including the comparable company approach, backsolve option pricing models and recent transactions to determine the fair value of the Securities.
+In the determination of the fair value of these Securities, management makes significant judgment which includes the selection of appropriate valuation techniques and the use of significant unobservable inputs in those techniques, such as: earnings before interest, tax and amortization (EBITA) multiples, revenue multiples, EBITA estimates and revenue estimates for Securities valued using the comparable company approach and expected volatilities for Securities valued using the backsolve option pricing model.